fusepoolP3/overall-architecture/d51-deliverable.md

 - Regex (as an example in How-To)
 - Entity recognition based on SKOS Taxonomies

-Also several Virtuoso Sponger Cartridges are available as Transformer, making Virtuoso enhancers available with the Transformer API is work in progress.
+Also several Virtuoso Sponger Cartridges as well as several Virtuoso enhancers are available as Transformers.

 ## Deployment architecture